Creators-of-Create/Create/wiki/Lua-Train-Schedule.md

 Changes the throttle of the train.
 This instruction cannot have conditions.

 **Data**
 - _value:_ `number` The throttle to set the train to.
-Must be an integer with in the range of [5..100].
+Must be an integer within the range of [5..100].

 ---
 ## Conditions
 Conditions are stored in a list of lists of conditions.
-The inner lists contain conditions that get `AND`'d together.
+The inner lists contain conditions that get `AND`'ed together.
 They must all be met for that group to be true.
-The outer list contains the `AND`'d groups of conditions that get `OR`'d together.
+The outer list contains the `AND`'ed groups of conditions that get `OR`'ed together.
 Only one of the groups needs to be true for the schedule to move onto the next instruction.

 | ID                                                  | Description                                         |
 |-----------------------------------------------------|-----------------------------------------------------|